jack-d-long/jack-d-long.github.io/content/fast-robots/lab3.md

 <img src="/files/lab3/bottleneck.png" alt="TOF bottleneck"  width = 600 >

-It's clear that the TOF ready time is the bottleneck in this case.
-New TOF values ready approximately every 50 ms. However, ranging does add a small delay to the loop in addition to the various serial prints of 1-2 ms.

-Time v Distance: Include graph of data sent over bluetooth (2 sensors)

 I wrote a command *RECORD_TOF* which grabs 100 values from each TOF sensor and sends via BLE using my existing *GET_DATA* command.